-Let’s face it…when a gentleman makes a reservation, he is doing it with the intention of making the evening special for his date, whether it’s his wife, his first date with a new girl, or a special occasion.
+When a gentleman makes a reservation at a fine restaurant he is likely doing it with the intention of making the evening special for his date, whether it’s his wife, his first date with a new girl, or a special occasion.
 He is also making reservations with many, many other men who have the same goal in mind, so how is he to stand out so he receives exactly what he wants?

 Rule #1 – Regardless of your age, never make the reservation or present yourself to the Hostess using your first name.
 That’s right.
-Present yourself as, for example, “Mr. Davis”, and state what it is you demand…”I would like an intimate table for two on the window at 8 tonight”.
-You have, in this way, differentiated yourself as a gentleman of stature who demands the very best and you will be treated as such right when you enter the room.
+Present yourself as, for example, “Mr. Davis”, and state your preference…”I would like an intimate table for two on the window at 8 tonight”.
+You have, in this way, differentiated yourself as a gentleman of stature who wants the very best.

 Rule #2 – What is “Mr. Davis” to do when he is escorted by the Hostess to a non-window seat with a bright (not intimate) light glaring down on his table?
-Simply turn around and tell the Hostess “This will not do.
-We shall wait for the table I requested”.
+Simply turn around and tell the Hostess “This won’t do.
+We’ll wait for _________” (fill in the blank).
 Though there may be a slew of others standing in wait for their reservation to be fulfilled, stand properly and wait.
-Being in her face will assure that the very next table will be presented to you.
-In fact, her staff is likely to open up a new table for you.
+Standing in her face will NOT assure that the very next table will be presented to you.

-Assuming you are spending a great deal of your hard-earned money on this special dinner, you simply do not compromise.
+Assuming you are spending a great deal of your hard-earned money on this special dinner, don’t compromise.

 By following this rule, two things happen: